F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 For unreachable devices (with no route to BIG-IP), BIG-IP credentials are not required.
 Instead, you must explicitly indicate the platform on which the device runs (the **hypervisor** field) as Declarative Onboarding cannot automatically detect the value at this time.
 This is required for the BIG-IQ license activation API request (see :ref:`license-pool` for hypervisor options).

 **New in DO 1.24** |br|
-Declarative Onboarding 1.24 introduced the **chargebackTag** property. **chargebackTag** is an optional text string which can be used as a charge back tag.
+Declarative Onboarding 1.24 introduced the **chargebackTag** property. **chargebackTag** is an optional text string which can be used as a charge back tag, making it easier to track license costs.

 ..
 Warnings:: If you attempt to use this example a Declarative Onboarding version prior to 1.24, it will fail.
 On previous versions, remove line 22.